-There are one-color options of the social media logos, but they all really shine when represented with their full colors.
+There are one-color options of most social media logos, but they all really shine when represented with their full colors.
 So if you wanted to guide your customers to as many social channels as possible, you should consider using a custom item that has full-color printing.
 Full-color printing is also known as digital printing and CMYK printing.

 Full-color printed items like sticky notes or mouse pads have lots of room and you can print with as many colors as you want.
 These would allow you to print your business’ logo and all of the approved social media logos without having to make any compromises on colors.

 Still unsure about how you can use some of these social media logos?
 Luckily our art department knows exactly how and when you can use these logos.
 So if you have a specific idea for your promotional items make sure that you talk to your representative so you can craft the perfect giveaway item.